TikToker sparks debate after asking why book ‘has so many words on the page’

 Earlier this year, Waterstones chief James Daunt said social media and BookTok had been “hugely positive” for young readers, while it was also credited for saving British retailer The Works.

-Many honed in on the the TikToker’s comments on the number of words on the page.
+Many honed in on the TikToker’s comments on the number of words on the page.

 “I’m sorry, what?
 No way did I just watch a video of someone complaining that their pages has too many words on it…” said one user, while another accused her of “ragebaiting” for a reaction.